 Beniamino discovered his passion for early music at the age of 7.
 At 16, he started at both Royal Conservatories of Brussels and some years later also at the Conservatories of Leuven and The Hague.
 He studied traverso with Barthold Kuijken, Frank Theuns and Jan De Winne, renaissance flute with Kate Clark and Patrick Beuckels, and harpsichord with Frédérick Haas, Fabio Bonizzoni, Patrick Ayrton and Kris Verhelst.

 He has received several first prizes and received the ‘Sonderpreis der Jury’ at the International Telemann Competition Magdeburg (2021).

 Beniamino is harpsichord accompanist at the Conservatoire Royal de Bruxelles.
-He also teaches harpsichord, traverso, accompaniment and chamber music at the music academies of Brugge and Gentbrugge.
+He also teaches traverso and historically informed performance practice and is harpsichord accompanist at the music academies of Brugge and Gentbrugge.